Haunted Mansion Restaurant Rumored To Be Built In Magic Kingdom At Walt Disney World

 The rumor started in the WDWMagic forums by a user known as “WDW1974” and he is someone who has been quite accurate over the years in the news he receives from sources.
 His latest post touches on different rumors and news going around the Disney world as of later, but the Haunted Mansion restaurant idea really stands out.

-First, he clears up some information about the recently revealed Club 33 locations coming to Walt Disney World and then, he confirms a Haunted Mansion dining location.
+First, he clears up some information about the recently revealed Club 33 locations coming to Walt Disney World, and then, he confirms a Haunted Mansion dining location.

 “…but just want to make sure I was very clear that the Club 33s coming to WDW will simply be small upscale private bars at first.
 No gourmet restaurants….
 And before Tom Amity decides to break news that was broken here a long time ago, let me again spell out that a new Haunted Mansion eating venue/experience is coming to the MK, despite the mixed reviews of the Skipper Canteen.”

 As you can see, there are not a lot of details to be had as of yet.
-This should still be taken as a rumor, but the forum user has been correct many times in the past and it isn’t as if a Haunted Mansion restaurant wouldn’t do well.
+This should still be taken as a rumor, but the forum user has been correct many times in the past, and it isn’t as if a Haunted Mansion restaurant wouldn’t do well.

 Skipper Canteen has had mixed reviews during its short operation so far, and it has even undergone menu changes twice.
 Still, it may be a good guide as to what a Haunted Mansion restaurant could look like as Skipper Canteen is modeled almost identically to the Jungle Cruise ride.